With BCD Tofu House, Hee Sook Lee Built More Than A Restaurant Empire -- She Created A Cultural Phenomenon

 "After BCD, they would want to try other restaurants.
 They would want to watch Korean TV shows.
 It made them want to come to Korea," Lee says.

-BCD also won fans thanks to Lee's astute business decisions.
+BCD also won fans thanks to Lee's savvy business decisions.
 For one thing, the price point was always good.
 Today, a bowl of soondubu and all the sides runs you about $14.

 The banchan plunked down by servers is so plentiful, you can get full on it before the main course arrives.